leorosignoli/smart-place-pilot-web/README.md

 # How to run
-To run this project you'll need have installed Docker, Npm and react.
+To run this project you'll need to have installed Docker, Npm and react.

 ## Steps
 1. Open terminal.